ppowalowski/stickUp2/README.md

 + with default positioning (not `fixed, absolute`)
 + without floating
 + without margins, paddings or positioning as inline style
++ when encountering issues watch out for collapsing margins (margins outside parent). fix with `overflow:auto`

 ### Known Issues
 + Stuckup has issues dealing with elements centered by `margin:auto`.